Last updated on 13th June 2024

 An example would be if you were building a house.
 That’s a mammoth task and could be quite overwhelming at first.
 WBS helps you break it down.
 So, you’d start by laying the foundations, then you’d do the brickwork, then fit windows and doors, and so on, until you have a completed house.

-How Work Breakdown Structure works
+How does Work Breakdown Structure work?

 Like with PERT, it’s good practice to start at the end.
 So if you were building a house then a completed, liveable house is the end goal.
 From there you can work backwards to list out all of the tasks required to get you there.